benjaminjohansen/02456_VGGish_Deep_Ensemble/README.md

 Due to limit on the size of files that can be uploaded to github links to the data and pretrained weights found on dropbox is given.
 Due to lack of space on dropbox only a subset of the data is given.

 If you want to run the full dataset the data can be downloaded from [TUT Acoustic Scene data set](http://www.cs.tut.fi/sgn/arg/dcase2017/challenge/task-acoustic-scene-classification#audio-dataset).
 It should then be converted to 16bit with the file 24to16bit.py.
-Spectrograms and onehot encoded labels can then be created by using the script logmel_converter.py
+Spectrograms and onehot encoded labels can then be created by using the script logmel_converter.py with either vggish_input.py or vggish_input_RIGHT to create mono and right spectrograms, respectively.

+To run just a subset of the data, do the following:

-### Download data samples and pretrained weights:
+### Download preprocessed data samples and pretrained weights:
 Pretrained model weights for the original VGGish model (baseline) can be found here:

 wget https://www.dropbox.com/s/txxoxkuxdc0ivfm/vggish_model.ckpt?dl=0